 The best way to fish Trout Magnets and other micro-jigs is as follows.

 1. Run your mainline through the smallest float you can get away with.
-The floats sold by Trout Magnet are good, but there are also a lot of other options, including using strike indicators designed for fly fishing.
+The EZ Trout Floats sold by Trout Magnet are quite good.
+But there are also a lot of other options, including using strike indicators designed for fly fishing that work in the same way.

-2. Attach a length of fluorocarbon line fluorocarbon line to your mainline as a leader.
+2. Attach a length of fluorocarbon line like this Seaguar Blue Label to your mainline as a leader.
 The blood knot works well here.
-You can find out how to tie that by clicking here.
 For trout, I typically use 2 to 4 pound test fluorocarbon.
-I don’t go much larger for steelhead in the Great Lakes tributaries.
+I don’t go much larger even when I am fishing for steelhead in the Great Lakes tributaries.

-3. Tie either the Trout Magnet Jig Head or another collarless jig head (size 1/120 to 1/64 depending on the situation) to the end of your leader using a Trilene knot.
+3. Tie either the Trout Magnet Jig Head or another collarless jig head in sizes 1/120 to 1/64 ounce depending on the situation to the end of your leader using a Trilene knot.
 Thread your Trout Magnet or other small soft plastic onto the hook.

-4. Pinch 1 – 3 micro split-shot split shot onto your leader, evenly spaced about two inches apart.
-Don’t run these too close to either the jig or the float.
+4. Pinch 1 to 3 small split-shot like those in this Micro Split Shot Assortment onto your leader=.
 These will help your jig get into the strike zone quickly, and keep it there for the duration of your drift.

 5. Peg your float high enough up the line that your lure will ride in the strike zone, typically somewhere between halfway down the water column and the bottom.
 For example, if you’re fishing in 24 inches of water, your jig should ride about 18-20 inches down from your float in most scenarios.